What should I do with my plan when I change jobs?

-Leave your money in your former employer's 401(k) plan.
+1. Leave the money in your former employer's workplace retirement plan

-Although it is possible to take money out of your old plan, don't dip into your retirement funds unless you have no other options.
-You'll pay income tax and a 10% early-withdrawal penalty if you're under age 59 ½.
+Although it’s possible to take money out of your old plan, don't dip into your retirement funds unless you have no other options.
+You'll pay income tax and a 10% early withdrawal penalty if you're under age 59 ½.
 If you have a Roth 401(k), only your earnings will be subject to tax and penalty.